matoanbach/RHCSA/Sample Exams/largeone.md

 1. Write a bash shell script that creates three user accounts—user101, user202, and user303—with a primary group of developers.
 If the group does not exist, the script should create it before adding users.
 The script should also validate that each user was successfully created by checking the /etc/passwd file and logging the results to /var/tmp/user_creation.log

 2. Write a bash shell script that finds all .conf files under /etc modified within the last 7 days and archives them into /var/tmp/conf_backup.tar.gz.
 The script should log the number of files backed up and the archive size in /var/tmp/backup.log

+3. Write a bash shell script that takes a service name as an argument and checks whether it is active.
+If the service is running, print "Service <name> is running".
+If it is inactive or does not exist, print "Service <name> is not running".
+If no argument is provided, print a usage message and exit with status 2.